-Table 7.2 Break-Up of L_T Components, Deduced from Experimental Results.
+Table 7.2 Break-Up of LT Components, Deduced from Experimental Results.

-Whereas, the energy balance derived as an output of 0-D computation is of the following nature where, the heat loss to the exhaust does not include the pumping loss.
+estimated by difference, \ Friction Index = $((F_R/cyl)\alpha)/Peak Pr)$ , where $\alpha$ is any constant ~ 100 Data Below Dotted Line Refers to MPE where, the heat loss to the exhaust does not include the pumping loss.
 Similarly, the heat loss to the walls does not contain frictional loss.
 In order to compare data on component basis requires restating of the above data in a consistent manner.
 This requires an estimation of the frictional loss and is deduced from the experimental result.
-A break-up of total loss is given in Table 7.2; F_L is estimated from the experimental p- θ curve, with F_A actually measured (discussed in Chapter III).
+A break-up of total loss is given in Table 7.2; $F_L$ is estimated from the experimental p- $\theta$ curve, with $F_A$ actually measured (discussed in Chapter III).